-Manuel Recio and his wife, Leslie Lukas-Recio, had the sudden opportunity to buy her family’s farm on Grand Island in Oregon, it was a chance to work for themselves and a way to honor their of spanish food and culture.
+Manuel Recio and his wife, Leslie Lukas-Recio, had the sudden opportunity to buy her family’s farm on Grand Island in Oregon, it was a chance to work for themselves and a way to honor their love of spanish food and culture.

 Search Results for: cultures